 How Long Should Jeans be When Rolling Them

-For a taller man, a 2 or 2.5 inch turn-up is ideal.
+For a taller man, a two or two and a half inch turn-up is ideal.
 For a shorter man, 1.25 to 1.5 inch will be the best suited.
 A shorter turn up for a shorter man will elongate your legs.
 But, play with the length!
 Find the length that you like the most and what you think works best for you.
 There is so much room to play with your turn-up – a larger turn up with less ankle will elongate your leg while a shorter one will condense your leg.
 It’s all personal taste though, so fiddle with your length to find the style you like best.
-As a rule of thumb, 2’’ is huge and 1 ¼ is small.
-Where what you are the most comfortable with!
+As a rule of thumb, 2 inches is huge and 1 ¼ is small.
+Wear what you are the most comfortable with!

 With a tight cuff, avoid pairing chunky sneakers with lighter denim.
 This combo can feel a little Dad-core if not pulled off just right.
 With a longer roll, boots and sneakers are key.
-Because all the weight is gathered around your ankles, a heavier shoe, like a Doc Marten or a Oxford plays into the silhouette.
+Because all the weight is gathered around your ankles, a heavier shoe, like a Dr Marten or an Oxford plays into the silhouette.

 With a shorter turn-up, go wild!
-Boots, chukkas, Vans, anything with a heavy in-step will look key.
-With a pin roll, sneakers!
-Since the cut highlights the shoe and helps you show off your sneaker game, pick one of your favourite pairs and show em’ off.
-Sneakers are one of the main reason that rolling has come back into rotation so make-use of it to show off your favourite pair of sneakers.
+Boots, chukkas, Vans – anything with a heavy in-step will look key.
+Since the cut highlights the shoe and helps you show off your sneaker game, pick one of your favourite pairs and show them off.
+Sneakers are one of the main reasons that rolling has come back into the rotation, so make use of it to show off your favourite pair of sneakers.
 Do: make sure your sneakers are clean!
 Don’t go through the effort of rolling up that hem to put a dirty pair of shoes on display.

 Styles to Avoid